-Advanced Placement Pre-Calculus
+AP Pre-Calculus

 The AP Precalculus course content is organized into three units of study that include Polynomial & Rational Functions, Exponential & Logarithmic Functions, and Trigonometric & Polar Functions.
-Within these three units, students will study the same content that is covered in the Florida Precalculus Honors course as they develop and apply three mathematical practices: (1) Procedural and Symbolic Fluency, (2) Multiple Representations, and (3) Communication and Reasoning.
-This course is replacing the Honors Precalculus course because the content and skills learned are essentially the same, while the AP course affords students the opportunity to meet the basic math requirements for a college degree, eliminating the greatest hurdle many students experience in their first year of college.
+Students will study the same content that is covered in the Florida Precalculus Honors course as they develop and apply three mathematical practices: (1) Procedural and Symbolic Fluency, (2) Multiple Representations, and (3) Communication and Reasoning.
+The AP course affords students the opportunity to meet the basic math requirements for a college degree, eliminating the greatest hurdle many students experience in their first year of college.